api3dao/vitepress-docs/docs/guides/dapis/index.md

 | Commodities    | Nodary, Finage, Twelvedata, dxFeed, Tradermade                          |
 | Equities       | Nodary, Finage, Twelvedata, IEXCloud, Finnhub, dxFeed                   |

-As Self-funded dAPIs are single sourced, only [Nodary](https://nodary.io/) is the provider for Self-funded dAPIs.
+As Self-funded dAPIs are single-sourced, only [Nodary](https://nodary.io/) is the provider for Self-funded dAPIs.

 ## What are dAPI Proxy Contracts?